 options, you can also access Flickr.
 Flickr is probably the greatest online resource for pictures uploaded

 by photographers and enthusiasts all over the world.
-However, unlike with the Bing option, PowerPoint does not allow you to
+However, unlike with the Bing option, PowerPoint does not allow you to simply go and

 Commons licensed pictures from Flickr.
-You are only allowed to download and insert pictures from your own Flickr
+You are allowed to download and insert pictures only from your own Flickr

 photostream.
 Needless to add, you will need to have an active Flickr account with photos available to use this